First on the scene

 With shops closed, roads blocked and crops and fishing boats wiped out, food supplies can quickly run out.
 Our support includes food parcels and mobile kitchens.

 When water supplies run dry or get contaminated, people go without or drink dirty water – putting them at risk of illnesses such as cholera.
 Our engineers, emergency purification equipment and bottled water tackle the problem.
-We also bring latrines and better plumbing to cut the threat of disease from human waste.
+We also bring community toilet facilities and better plumbing to cut the threat of disease from human waste.

 Experts to re-unite families

 Disasters can separate families.
 Our tracing teams put people back in touch.

 If shops and traders are still open after a disaster or conflict, it can be better to give local people money to buy emergency goods rather than shipping them around the world.
 In the right situation, cash grants can go further than the same amount spent by us on buying aid.

 We work with the Foreign & Commonwealth Office (FCO) to give emotional support to British citizens affected by disasters overseas.
 See how did this in Kenya and Tunisia.

 Building back stronger

 While most disasters and conflicts only hit the headlines for a few days, the damage they do can last for decades.
 After the news crews disappear, the Red Cross helps people rebuild their lives so they’re ready to withstand future disasters.